thiscouldbebetter/GameFrameworkTS/Documentation/Creating_a_New_Game_from_Stubs.md

 The stub game template is expected to be used to create a game with a particular file structure.
 Follow these steps to create a Git repository for a new stub game:

-* Open a File Explorer window.
+* If you have not already done so, make sure that the "git" command is installed.
-* In any desired location (but outside an existing Git repository), create a new directory and name it after the new game, for example, "MyGame".
+* Copy this Stub directory and its contents to any desired directory outside of an existing Git repository.
-* Copy the contents of this Stub directory to the new game directory.
-* Open a command prompt window.
-* Run the command "git init" to convert the new directory into a Git repository.
+* From within the Stub directory, run the command "./Setup-Git-Init_Repo_and_Add_Framework_Submodule.sh" to start a script that converts the new directory into a Git repository and adds the Framework repository to it as a submodule.
-* Run the command "git submodule add https://github.com/thiscouldbebetter/GameFrameworkTS Framework" to add the This Could Be Better Game Framework as a Git submodule.
-* Rename the file "Imports.ts-Renamed.txt" to "Imports.ts".
-Renaming the file was necessary to avoid conflicts when compiling the larger project from the parent directory.
 * Delete the file "GameStub-RunsInPlace.html", which exists only to demonstrate the stub game's functionality without actually copying it elsewhere.